Glossary

 • If we only look at unique ballot dates per country, we solve this problem.
 However, we also lose distinct referendums that took place on the same date.

-• Ideally, we would include an additional variable in the Referendum Database denoting if referendums taking place on the same date belong together or if they are distinct.
+Ideally, we would include an additional variable in the Referendum Database denoting if referendums taking place on the same date belong together or if they are distinct.
+Until this linking variable has been implemented, we analyze ballot dates also in the Swiss context.

 Country